robotenique/snacker/deliverables/iteration-03.review.md

 #### Decisions that did not turn out as well as we hoped

-List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Feel free to refer/link to process artifact(s).

  * We didn’t manage to consistently hold our weekly progress review meetings, however, we kept a good communication on the group chat, which almost eliminated the need for the meeting.
 We were consistently discussing the issues and implementation during the most intense period of coding.

  * Consistent contributions to the project, throughout the entire period of a few weeks.
 Again, members were making excuses of having exams and other coursework and therefore the majority of work was forced to be done at the end of the “sprint”, which means, we were implementing the code close to the deadline on 30 Nov.

 #### Planned changes

-List any process-related changes you are planning to make (if there are any)

- * Ordered from most to least important.
- * Explain why you are making a change.

 Assuming this means what changes we have in mind if there would be a D4.
 One good change would be having members decide which tasks they are gonna do during every in-person meeting so the tasks for the week can become equally assigned before everyone leaves.
 This will help with the problem of people avoiding taking enough tasks on their own voluntarily through Trello which results in unequal workload divide among members.